vronizor/vronizor.github.io/docs/teach/statsA/statsA.md

 # Maths and Statistics A

-Introduction to statistics, first year undergraduates.
+Introduction to statistics, first year undergraduates, Fall 2019.
 {: .fs-6 .fw-300 }

 ## Course material